Celestin-17/IMSystem/README.md

 # Inventory Management System

-The Inventory Management System is a Python based GUI application using Tkinter and PostgresDB to streamline the tracking, organization, and control of inventory.
+The Inventory Management System is a Python based GUI application using Tkinter and PostgresDB to streamline the tracking, organization and control of inventory.
 The system offers real-time insights into product and stock levels, sales records with automatically generated invoices and the ability to track and manage supplier and employee information.